Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

-On to of this, being a member of the AOR (an institute of reflexology) means that she continues to learn through her professional development every year with advanced training, qualifications, and reading.
+On top of this, being a member of the AOR (an institute of reflexology) means that she continues to learn through her professional development every year with advanced training, qualifications, and reading.

 Being a member of the Association of Reflexology means that Karen carries the letters MAR after her name.
-This means that when you book, you can be certain you are getting the best reflexology near me if you're in Gidea Park or Romford and its surrounding areas.
+This means that when you book you are getting the best reflexology near me if you’re in Gidea Park or Romford and its surrounding areas.

 Where abouts are you?

-Reflexology Romford is based on the outskirts of Romford at the Essential Feeling studio just off Gallows Corner in Gidea Park.
+We base reflexology Romford on the outskirts of Romford at the Essential Feeling studio just off Gallows Corner in Gidea Park.

 Being on all the local transport routes means Reflexology Romford is easy to reach, however you’re travelling.